Louth County Council: Cathaoirleach of the council

-Every year, each local authority elects a chair called the Cathaoirleach for a term of one year and a deputy chair called the Leas-Cathaoirleach from among its members.
+Every year, the local authority elects a chair called the Cathaoirleach (chairperson) for a term of one year and a deputy chair called the Leas-Cathaoirleach from among its members.
 The members elected for each municipal district elect a Cathaoirleach and a Leas-Chathaoirleach for their grouping.
 The Cathaoirleach chairs the meetings of the local authority or municipal district.
 Mayor and Deputy Mayor are titles used in municipal districts which were formerly borough councils.
+Based on population the Dundalk Municipal District is the largest in the state, comprising 13 elected members, but is not designated as a borough district.
+Following the 2014 legislation it was an option for Dundalk to be also recognised as a borough district on the equivalent standing as her sister town of Drogheda on the legislation drawn up by then Minister for Local Government John Paul Phelan.
+Despite requests this was not taken up.